things to do in bundaberg

 If rum isn’t your thing, Bundy is also home to Kalki Moon, a family-run distillery which slings out some delicious liquors and is also open for cellar door tastings and tours.

 If you’re after things to do in Bundaberg that don’t lead to an afternoon nap, worry not.
 Take the kids on a trip to Splitters Farm, where they can meet hundreds of rescued farm animals and kayak through the fish-filled freshwater creek.
+Or immerse yourself in Dreamtime with a unique introduction to the Bundaberg region’s rich aboriginal culture and history on a half-day immersive tour sharing the culture of the Taribelang people, visiting important sites around the region to taste bush tucker and learn the history through storytelling passed down from the Elders with Taribelang Bunda Tours.

 For a day in the sun, be sure to book a full day tour with Lady Musgrave Experience.
 The ultra-comfortable Reef Empress ferries guests out to the turquoise waters and white sand beaches of Lady Musgrave Island.
 Once there the options are plenty: keen swimmers can snorkel and dive, while others can hop on a glass bottomed boat to spot turtles below or whales on the horizon.